lyc102/ifem/docs/_docs/mesh-uniformrefine3.md

+---
+permalink: /docs/mesh-uniformrefine3/
-# 3-D Red Refinement
+title: "Uniform Red Refinement in 3D"
+sidebar:
+    nav: mesh
+---

 It subdivides each tetrahedron in a triangulation into eight subtetrahedra of equal volume.
-The ordering of sub-tetrahedron is choosen so that recursive application to any initial tetrahedron yields elements of at most three congruence classes.
+The ordering of sub-tetrahedron is chosen so that recursive application to any initial tetrahedron yields elements of at most three congruence classes.
 Starting from a suitable ordered initial mesh (dividing one cube into six tetrahedron), `uniformrefine3` is used in `cubemesh.m` to produce a uniform mesh of a cube.

 > Note that sub-tetrahedron may not be always positive ordered.